Nolasaurus/LoL_data_pipeline/README.md

 🔳 Frontend Aesthetics and Usability: Enhancing the user interface for better user experience and aesthetics.
 🔳 Testing and Debugging: Comprehensive testing of all functionalities to ensure reliability.
 🔳 Deployment and Accessibility: Setting up the application for remote hosting, involving server configuration and security considerations.

+## Bonus
+➕ Replace time.sleep in test_app.py with Selenium's explicit wait conditions
+➕ Expand test_app.py to dynamically test all tables in db